sebapersson/petab_sciml/docs/src/format.md

 ### [Neural Network Input Data](@id hdf5_input_structure)

 Array input data for neural network models is specified in HDF5 format.
-Each HDF5 file should contain a list of entries, with each entry defining an input Id and its associated datasets.
+Each HDF5 file should contain a list of entries, where each entry associates an input Id with datasets.
 Each dataset consists of the data array and, optionally, the experiment Ids to which it applies.
 If no experiment Ids are provided, the dataset will be applied to all experiments.
-Multiple datasets may not be assigned to the same input for a single experimental condition.
+Multiple datasets may not be assigned to the same input for a single experiment.

 Below is an example.
 ```